 Philip C. Jessup International Law Moot Court Team

-Coach Starr-Deelen is a multifaceted educator, consultant, and researcher that combines academic training in international law, national security (including counter-terrorism), and the US system of government.
-Coach Starr- Deelen's diverse teaching experience at universities in the US, Europe, and Australia make her skillset unique in that she can teach all types of students including non-native speakers of English-- and is effective in different multicultural environments due to years living in various countries such as Germany, Austria, Belgium, Ireland, Australia, and the Czech Republic.
+Coach Starr-Deelen is a multifaceted educator, consultant, and researcher who combines academic training in international law, national security (including counter-terrorism), and the US system of government.
+Coach Starr- Deelen's diverse teaching experience at universities in the US, Europe, and Australia make her skillset unique.
+She completed her PhD at the University of Bradford, UK and is the author of two books: Presidential Policies on Terrorism: From Ronald Reagan to Barack Obama and Counter-terrorism from the Obama Administration to President Trump: Caught in the Fait Accompli War.

 National Trial Team Competition

 Ashley Bond graduated cum laude from the University of Baltimore School of Law in 2016.
 While attending law school, Ms. Bond was a competing member of her school’s National Trial Competition Team, where she placed as a regional semi-finalist.
 She also served as a Rule 16 attorney in the Bronfein Family Law Clinic, and a Student Advocate in the Sayra and Neil Meyerhoff Center for Families, Children, and the Courts’ Truancy Court Program.

 Following law school, Ms. Bond was a trial attorney at a criminal defense firm, where she represented clients in both the district and circuit courts of Maryland.